Skip to content

 Make informed decisions

-Answer these questions (adapted from CMI’s Social Media Survival Guide) to decide if a channel is the right fit for your business.
-Your responses also can provide clues as to how to position your content to compel the audience to act:
+Answering the following questions (adapted from CMI’s Social Media Survival Guide) will help you decide whether a channel is a good fit, and may provide some clues as to how to position your content to compel the audience to take action on it:

 Who uses this channel and what are they using it for?